Talleeenos69/server-writeup/writeUp.md

 Threads per core : 2
 Mode : host-passthrough
 ```
+Since language models are not typically CPU bound, we were conservative of the amount of cores we gave the virtual machine.

 Outside of the CPU configuration menu, we selected "*Autostart*" which starts the virtual machine at boot.

 Under the *Network Interfaces* tab, we changes the settings as follows;